Preston-Landers/Prompt-Like-A-Pro/README.md

 My current personal recommendation, especially if you're enough of a power user to pay for premium access, is:

-- Claude is probably the best for general-purpose use.
+- Claude is my favorite for general-purpose use and has the most personality.
   Sonnet 4 is pretty good and I rarely feel the need to turn to Opus.

-- Google Gemini 2.5 Pro is probably the best for complex coding tasks.
+- Google Gemini 2.5 Pro is probably the best right now for complex coding tasks.
   It also has a very large [context window](#context-window) and is by far the most affordable top model for API usage.

 Of course, there is always the option to "[Go Local](#local-llm)" with [LM Studio](https://lmstudio.ai/) or similar packages.
 Your capabilities here